Pete-Scale/employee-directory/README.md

     npm start
     ```

+2. This should bring you to your browser and launch the app, if it doesn't go to http://localhost:3000/employee-directory

-2. Click the name search bar and type out the employee name to filter the results
+3. Click the search bar and type out the country name you want to filter the results by

+4. Click the column header ``First`` to sort the employees alphabetically by first name

-3. Click the sort button to sort results alphabetically
+5. Click the column header ``Last`` to sort the employees alphabetically by last name

 <br>